Call Us On:

 Injunctions serve various purposes across several different contexts:

-1. Media and Privacy: Preventing newspapers from publishing certain stories.
+• Media and Privacy: Preventing newspapers from publishing certain stories (including super-injunctions that prohibit reporting on the injunction itself).

 Types of Injunctions in the UK